 Research Excellence Framework, 2021

 We’re also training the next generation of biologists to solve global challenges.
 We offer a range of flexible undergraduate and masters degree programmes across the full breadth of bioscience.
 We also host PhD students working at the forefront of biosciences research across our specialisms.

 We're based at the heart of campus across the interlinked Firth Court, Alfred Denny, Florey, Perak and Addison buildings, across the road from the Students' Union, and just 15 minutes from the city centre.

 Throughout the buildings you'll find hidden surprises from large, purpose-built research and teaching labs, to the Wolfson Light Microscopy Facility hosting super-resolution imaging, and the Alfred Denny Museum of Zoology.
 The museum was established in 1905 and named after the university's first Professor of Biology.
 Many of the specimens have been in the museum since the early 1900s and the facility has been in continuous use for teaching undergraduates for more than 100 years.

 We house a number of specialist research facilities in addition to these.
+The Julia Garnham Centre is a new genomic pre-screening facility which helps NHS geneticists to diagnose blood cancers.
 The Arthur Willis Environment Centre provides state-of-the-art 'GroDome' plant growth facilities comprising 16 discrete compartments with the capacity to simulate a range of current environments as well as future climate scenarios.
 The NERC Environmental Omics Visitor Facility here in Sheffield provides molecular genetics facilities and training to the UK community in the science areas that fall under the remit of the Natural Environment Research Council.
 Others include a Biological NMR Facility, a Biomolecular Interaction Suite, and the University of Sheffield’s Biological Mass Spectrometry Facility.

 A world top-100 university